Phala-Network/dstack/sdk/rust/README.md

 # Dstack Crate

-This crate provides a rust client for communicating with the dstack server, which available inside dstack.
+This crate provides a rust client for communicating with the dstack server, which is available inside dstack.

 ## Installation